AllenCompSci/symmetrical-eureka/README.md

 ## Week 3 Progress:

-2/14Did the multiple choice packets and implemented the real music for our game.
+2/14 Did the multiple choice packets and implemented the real music for our game.
 Went and got water for Jordan.

+2/16 We made the play screen and the game over screen for the game.

+## Week 4 Progress:

+2/21 Worked on putting of our graphics to the version of Brett's game to see if we might be able use his resources to write our game.

+2/23 Planning on putting our graphics into Ammar's pushed source code.

 # Ammar's Progress